DBS System for Essential Tremor

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that your tremor should be refractory (not responding) to at least two medications, including propranolol or primidone, before participating.

-What data supports the effectiveness of this treatment for essential tremor?
+What prior data suggests that this DBS system is safe for essential tremor?

 Karim Oweiss, PhD